Portland Oregon Probate, Business, Estate Planning Lawyer - Chase Morinaka

 What is a Power of Attorney?

-Give another person the ability to take care of your bills, expenses, and legal documents with an Oregon Power of Attorney form.
+A well written Oregon Power of Attorney gives another person the ability to take care of your bills, expenses, and legal documents with an Oregon Power of Attorney form.
 Powers of Attorney are an important estate planning tool for when you suffer from mental or physical incapacity.
 Our Oregon Estate Planning Lawyer will help you decide who you should give these important powers to and how much power you should give them.
-A Power of Attorney can help delay the need for a guardianship in your future.
+A Power of Attorney can help delay the need for a guardianship or conservatorship in your future.

-For something as minor as being out of the country, or as complex as losing mental capacity, The person or organization you appoint as your attorney-in-fact will have authority as broad or limited as is stated in the power of attorney document.
-Depending on your circumstances, a power of attorney should be tailored to your needs and circumstances.
+Whether the need is as minor as being out of the country, or as complex as losing mental capacity, The person or organization you appoint as your attorney-in-fact or Agent will have authority as broad or limited as you have given them in your Power of Attorney document.
+A power of attorney should be tailored to your needs and circumstances.
 What many people do not realize however, is that a power of attorney must be prepared while you still have the mental competency to do so.
-This means you cannot wait until you have been determined to have lost capacity and then try to execute a power of attorney document; although sometimes people try.
+This means you cannot wait until you have lost mental capacity and then execute a power of attorney document; although sometimes people try.

-Please contact our office if you would like to know more about Powers of Attorney documents.
+Please contact our office if you would like to know more about a using a Power of Attorney in your estate planning.

 Picture